Broadcast (band): 2000–2010: Studio albums

-2011–2013: Keenan's death and Berberian Sound Studio
+2011–2024: Keenan's death and demo releases

 Keenan died on 14 January 2011 at the age of 42, following complications with pneumonia, which she suffered from after earlier contracting H1N1.
 Cargill, the sole remaining member, said in a 2011 interview with Under the Radar that a new Broadcast album was in the works, featuring vocals recorded by Keenan shortly before her death.
 He later said: "Trish left a lot of tapes, four-tracks and stuff, and I've been going through those.
 It's difficult, and I'm connected to it at the same time.
 It's wonderful, but I'm also feeling a sense of loss.
 The next thing I release with Trish on it will be more like a monument and a tribute to her rather than this obsessive thing I used to have about making albums."

 Broadcast were credited with providing the soundtrack Berberian Sound Studio for the 2012 film of the same name; the soundtrack was released 7 January 2013.

-Warp Records reissued the band's entire discography in March 2015, and announced further rare release reissues from the band in 2022.
+Warp Records reissued the band's entire discography in March 2015, and announced further rare reissues from the band in 2022.
+In April of that year, three collections of unreleased material were released: Maida Vale Sessions, Microtronics - Volumes 1 & 2, and Mother Is The Milky Way.
+Maida Vale Sessions is a compilation of alternate versions of released songs, recorded at Maida Vale Studios.
+Microtronics is an expanded collection of instrumentals originally released during 2003's tour for Haha Sound.
+Mother Is The Milky Way was originally released as a limited tour-only CD to support their collaborative album Broadcast and The Focus Group Investigate Witch Cults of the Radio Age.
+It's considered their last true release before Keenan's death.

+In 2024, Warp Records announced the release of two demo albums: Spell Blanket - Collected Demos 2006-2009, a collection of Keenan's archive of 4-track tapes and MiniDiscs intended for the band's follow-up to Tender Buttons, to be released in May, and Distant Call - Collected Demos 2000-2006, consisting of demos that mostly appeared in previous studio albums, in September.
+A demo version of "Tears In The Typing Pool", a track featured on Tender Buttons, and a demo titled "Follow The Light" were released in March as singles from Distant Call and Spell Blanket, respectively.
+Following the release of Distant Call on 28 September 2024, Broadcast officially disbanded.